vrindasaraf90/Ecom/README.md

 # Ecom
-I have create an E-commerce app for Customer and Shopkeeper both.
+I have created an E-commerce app for Customer and Shopkeeper both.
 For the project details watch the tutorial: https://youtu.be/jQWKaGtZCqM ; https://youtu.be/x_zixlLEPEY.